mvysny/vaadin-on-kotlin/vok-util-vaadin10/README.md

 ## Support for Grid Filter Bar

-Hooking a Grid to a data provideris easy:
+Hooking a Grid to a data provider is easy:

 ```kotlin
 grid.dataProvider = Person.dataProvider  // uses vok-orm's DataLoader